eberkain/Kerbpit/README.md

 the left side console and is used to manipulate autopilot, 2 boards
 * 6 pushbutton-trim buttons +/- for HDG, ALT, SPD
     - run adjust script on mfd0 to change var, which is then read in by autopilot script later
-* 9  3x3pos rot switch-rate adjustment controls how much to add/sub per press, hdg, alt, spd
+* 10  3xrot switch-rate adjustment controls how much to add/sub per press, hdg, alt, spd
     - change var in AHK which is used by trim buttons
 * 4 keyswitch-Execute shortcuts to launch prog (Launch, Land, Node, Atmo)
     - run program directly on mfd3